earthly/earthly/docs/cloud/overview.md

 EARTHLY_TOKEN=...
 ```

-Which will then force Earthly to use that token when accessing secrets.
+Which will then force Earthly to use that token when accessing secrets or satellites.